cap-js/docs/about/best-practices.md

 > [!tip]
 >
-> Your ***Core Domain Model*** is largely captured by your CDS-modeled entities, served automatically by CAP's generic service providers, including invariants <br/>⇒ mostly [**CDS content**](#domain-models), served by CAP's generic providers.
+> Your ***Core Domain Model*** is largely captured in respective [CDS data models](#domain-models), including annotations for invariants, and served automatically by CAP's generic providers.
 >
-> Your ***Application Model*** is embodied by CAP services, which are also implemented by generic providers, complemented with your domain-specific custom handlers. <br/>⇒ [**CDS content**](#services), served by CAP's generic providers, plus domain-specific application logic in your [**custom event handlers**](#event-handlers).
+> Your ***Application Model*** are CAP services, which are [also declared in CDS](#services) and served by generic providers, complemented with your domain-specific [**custom event handlers**](#event-handlers).

 ### Protocol Adapters

-Behind the scenes, i.e., in the **outer hexagon** containing stuff, you as an application developer shoud not see, the CAP runtime employs Protocol Adapter, which translate requests from (and to) low-level protocols like HTTP, REST, OData, GraphQL, ... to protocol-agnostic CAP requests and queries.
+Behind the scenes, i.e., in the **outer hexagon** containing stuff, you as an application developer should not see, the CAP runtime employs Protocol Adapter, which translate requests from (and to) low-level protocols like HTTP, REST, OData, GraphQL, ... to protocol-agnostic CAP requests and queries.

 - for ***inbound*** communication → i.e., requests your application *receives*, as well as as...
 - for ***outbound*** communication → i.e., requests your application *sends* to other services.

-In effect your service implementations stay agnostic to (wire) protocols, which allows us to exchange protocols, replace targets by mocks, do fast inner loop development in airplane mode, ... even change topologies from a monolith to microservices and vice versa late in time.
+In effect your service implementations stay agnostic to (wire) protocols, which allows us to exchange protocols, replace targets by mocks, do fast inner loop development in airplane mode, ... even change topologies from a monolith to micro services and vice versa late in time.

 ![protocol-adapters.drawio](assets/protocol-adapters.drawio.svg)

-The inbound and outbound adapters (and the framework services) effecitvely provide your inner core with the ***ports*** to the outside world, which always provide the same, hence *agnostic* style of API (indicated by the green arrows above), as already [introduced above](#local-remote):
+The inbound and outbound adapters (and the framework services) effectively provide your inner core with the ***ports*** to the outside world, which always provide the same, hence *agnostic* style of API (indicated by the green arrows above), as already [introduced above](#local-remote):

 Inbound: